APS #6005

 IT Security Program

-The IT Security Program serves as the core for the University's IT security activities and provides general guidance to the computing community on ensuring the privacy of personal information and the availability of University information and IT resources.
-This Administrative Policy Statement encompasses all IT Security-related requirements as outlined in the policy sections.
+The IT Security Program serves as the core for the university's IT security and risk activities and provides requirements to users and administrators of IT resources via the noted security and risk standards.
+These standards help ensure information is secured appropriately, the university information and IT resources are available, and document the best practices and control activities that help mitigate the university technology risks.
+This Administrative Policy Statement encompasses all IT Security-related requirements as outlined in the noted security standards.

 I. Introduction

 More specifically, this policy assigns responsibilities for the oversight and day-to-day management of the Program.
-These fundamental responsibilities are essential to ensuring that the Program provides timely and effective guidance to the University computing community in the face of almost continuous change.
-The effectiveness of this guidance requires that the Program be frequently reviewed and molded to fit the evolving needs of the University and its stakeholders.
-This policy also includes the following IT-security related sections:
+These fundamental responsibilities are essential to ensure the Program provides timely and effective guidance to the users and administrators of IT resources in the face of almost continuous change.
+The effectiveness of this guidance requires that the Program be frequently reviewed and adapted to fit the evolving needs of the university and its stakeholders. .

 II.
 Policy Statement